Urusaitech/handurus/README.md

 # handurus - TG bot
 This bot helps you simplify news reading.
-It works in bound with Parser API, meanwhile stored in private repository.
+It works in bound with Parser API, currently being developed and stored in a private repository.
+If you are interested to take part in closed beta, contact me in TG: @urusaitech

 # Functionality Roadmap